top of page

 Hence, the highest form of generalship is to disrupt the enemy’s plan; the next best to disrupt the enemy's alliance by diplomacy, and the worst policy is to besiege walled cities.

-Sun Tzu advocates, you must try to win the war without fighting. this can be done through diplomacy, negotiations, bribery, and all sorts of tactics to bring down the enemy without real fighting.
+Sun Tzu advocates you must try to win the war without fighting. this can be done through diplomacy, negotiations, bribery, and all sorts of art of war tactics to bring down the enemy without real fighting.

 If you want to win the war with your enemy, Sun Tzu says there are five fundamentals to victory.